mrd83/lms-plus-sidusis/README.md

 # lms-sidusis_update_netranges - script for Lan Management System (LMS)
 ########################## readme EN (PL below):
+Requirements (will probably run on earlier versions, but tested on the following):
+"php" : ">=7.4.30",
+"chilek/lms-plus" : ">=27.52"

 Script to automatically create/update netranges table entries for lms-plus NMS

 *by "technology stack" we understand a SINGLE group of variables required for netranges table:
-'linktype', 'linktechnology', 'downlink', 'uplink', 'type' and 'services'
+['linktype', 'linktechnology', 'downlink', 'uplink', 'type', 'services']

 How to use (tl;dr - brief version):
 1. Modify the '$node_names' array in the "user variables" section (first lines of the script) according to your needs: